gorevoy-vladislav/AndroidStudio/README.md

 ##Installing

-Install the packages with the `dpkg` command from root of this repo:
+Install the package with the `dpkg` command from root of this repo:

 ```sh
 cd ../